As winter begins to thaw and snowstorms are replaced with spring showers, that can only mean one thing— it’s time to get serious about your taxes.

-First thing’s first: If you paid tuition or student loan interest in the previous tax year, you may qualify for a student loan interest deduction or education tax credit—which could mean a lower tax bill or a higher tax refund.
+First thing’s first: If you paid for qualified educational expenses or student loan interest in the previous tax year, you may qualify for a student loan interest deduction or an education tax credit—which could potentially mean a lower tax bill or a higher tax refund.

 Student Loan Interest Deduction Explained

-By now you should have received 1098-E forms from each of your student loan providers that show the amount of interest you paid over the last calendar year.
-If you did not receive this by mail, your provider likely sent an email notification to let you know your 1098-E is ready to download.
+Your loan servicer is only required to send you a 1098-E form if you paid more than $600 in interest on a qualified student loan.
+If you did not receive this by mail, your provider may have sent an email notification to let you know your 1098-E is ready to download.

 To qualify for the maximum $2,500 student loan interest deduction, you must meet certain filing and income criteria.
-You can deduct student loan interest on loans issued for yourself, your spouse (if you file jointly), and your dependents.
+It may be possible to deduct student loan interest that has been paid on loans issued for yourself, your spouse (if you file jointly), and your dependents.
 However, parents can’t claim the student loan interest deduction if the student loan is in their dependent’s name only.

 Am I Eligible for Education Tax Credits?